AndrewSavelyev/terraform-aws-win-centos/README.md

 ## Getting Started

-Here I will describe how to build terraform script, wich not just make two instances, but also install on them web server (on Centos- it's nginx, on Windows 2019 Server it's IIS, of course)
+Here I will describe how to build terraform script, which not just make two instances, but also install on them web server (on Centos- it's nginx, on Windows 2019 Server it's IIS, of course)

 ## Authors